-- 15.8.1 Chairperson: HoD Residences (HoD from another Campus) - (a) One ARC member - (b) One SRC member designated by the Students' Representative Council - (c) One Residence Adviser from another residence. - 15.8.2 A quorum consists of three (3) members. - 15.8.3 The HoD Residences (HoD from another campus) is the chairperson of the Residence Affairs Appeal Committee. - 15.8.4 The Residence Affairs Appeal Disciplinary Committee keeps a register of the rulings. - 15.8.5 The function of the Residence Appeal Committee is to hear all appeals concerning levels 2 and 3.
+- 15.8.1 The Residence Affairs Appeal Committee comprises the following members: - (a) Chairperson: HoD: Residences (HoD from another campus) - (b) One (1) ARC member - (c) One (1) SRC member designated by the Students' Representative Council - (d) One (1) residence adviser of another residence. - 15.8.2 A quorum consists of three (3) members. - 15.8.3 The HoD: Residences (HoD from another campus) is the chairperson of the Residence Affairs Appeal Committee. - 15.8.4 The Residence Affairs Appeal Disciplinary Committee keeps a register of the rulings. - 15.8.5 The function of the Residence Appeal Committee is to hear all appeals on levels two (2) and three (3).